GabryOsas/GabryLibs/README.md

 open garage to player #We can use this effect to open the default garage GUI to the player.

+if block is activate: #We can use this condition to check if the lock (door) is open or closed.

 on player enter vehicle plus: #This event is triggered when entering the vehicle. you can cancel the event.
 	broadcast "Hello!"